diggedypomme/-literaryclock-kobo-nook/README.md

-Sorry, I'm having some issues with the nook part at the moment, in that it is really picky when it wants to update.
-I am still debugging but for now the kobo part works.

 # -literaryclock-kobo-nook
 A quick html page to get the fantastic kindle literature clock working on kobo touch and nook touch models running android